MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/disk-performance-slower-multiple-disks.md

 ms.topic: troubleshooting
 ms.prod: windows-server
 localization_priority: medium
-ms.reviewer: kaushika, robsmi
-ms.prod-support-area-path: Performance monitoring tools ms.technology: Performance
+ms.reviewer: kaushika, robsmi, v-srisan ms.prod-support-area-path: Performance monitoring tools ms.technology: Performance
 ---
 # Disk performance may be slower than expected when you use multiple disks

 This article describes a resolution for an issue in which  disk performance may be slower than expected.
 This issue may occur when you use a hardware or software-based RAID.